What is pet fostering?......here is an overview of being a fosterer:

 Please note that we are unable to recruit dog fosterers where there are children in the home under 7 years of age.
 In the case of a new fosterer, with no previous experience of dog care, the lower age limit for children in the pet foster home is 12 years of age.

-Having read the above and wish to volunteer, there is further more detailed information and an on-line application on the Apply to Volunteer page
+Having read the above and wish to volunteer as a fosterer or in any support role, there is further more detailed information and an on-line application on the Applying to Volunteer page.